-After over 30 years in the bakery business, nearly a decade at The House of Bread and a lifetime of serving his neighbors in need through volunteer efforts at St. Vincent de Paul, Bill Evans sought his next opportunity to help.
-In 2015 he started a non profit called Set the Banquet Table.
+After more than 30 years in the bakery business, nearly a decade at the House of Bread and a lifetime of serving his neighbors in need through volunteer efforts at St. Vincent de Paul, Bill Evans sought his next opportunity to help.
+In 2015 he started a nonprofit called Set the Banquet Table.
 The original purpose was to create baking, cooking and dining opportunities with a ticket price that benefitted the food related charity of the purchaser’s choice.
-Bill was initially joined in this venture by fellow board members Bill Sibbing, Chef Matt DeAngulo and Stan Troha.

 Miami Valley Meals Board Members include citizens with experience in culinary arts, business, and education.

 Our culinary team transforms recovered foods into hearty, chef-inspired meals to be distributed to a network of partners serving the hungry in the Miami Valley.
-We currently distribute an average of 3,500 meals per week.
+This is our core focus and we currently distribute an average of 3,500 meals per week.
 Check out our Partners page to learn more!

 Hosted at the Gem City Market Community Teaching Kitchen, our free culinary education classes focus on basic techniques to build flavor and improve the taste of participants' home-cooked meals.
 This program is currently on break and will return soon!